 Clear Web Hosting Cache

 In most cases, your web hosting provider has an additional layer of server cache that you might need to clear.
 The method to do so varies, so you may need to get in contact with your web host’s support team, though most have dashboards similar to WordPress where you can locate the necessary settings and clear your cache.

 WP SitePlan: Blazing Fast WordPress Websites

 If you’re looking for ways to speed up your website, a WordPress caching plugin does wonders, but you’ll have to think about the extra maintenance necessary to keep everything running smoothly.
-Logging into your WordPress dashboard to clear cache files will be part of your routine.
+Logging into your WordPress dashboard to clear cached files will be part of your routine.

-If you want blazing fast performance without all the headaches, WP SitePlan can help.
+If you want blazing-fast performance without all the headaches, WP SitePlan can help.
 By leveraging our managed WordPress services, you can rid yourself of all the busywork necessary to keep your WordPress site running smoothly.
 From daily backups to database optimizations to real-time monitoring, we’ll worry about your WordPress site so you don’t have to.